ColdTi titanium wallet review.

 Here is what I ordered to get started, including the ColdTi titanium plates and a stamping block and stamping kit.

-(I already had a decent heavy hammer.)
-But did see they made stamping hammers like this.
+(I already had a decent heavy hammer, and think most any hammer will work.)
+But I do see they make stamping hammers like this.

 Stamping the ColdTi titanium wallet

 I started by ordering 3mm stamping kit and then realized that i might be better off using something smaller, so I also ordered the 2mm so I would be able to compare and use the best option.
 I think the 3mm would work, but it would be a tight fit.
 I ended up using the 2mm.
 Here you can see the size difference.

 Stamping was pretty easy.
 I used some painters tape to keep the words in a straight line, I just would touch the stamp to the plate and slide it down until I felt the bottom of the letter hit the tape. and also made some marks on the tape to help with the spacing.

 Then I just gave it a single hard WHACK!
 It went pretty easy, the only issue being that my family didn’t like the noise as I was in the kitchen.
 So I ended up waiting until they were asleep. (lol, just kidding) It was pretty noisy, so ended up doing it in a different room.